 Fixing SIFT vs ORB Performance in UAV Photos

-When UAV photogrammetry pipelines stall during the initial tie-point generation phase, the bottleneck almost always resides in the feature detector configuration rather than hardware throughput.
+When UAV photogrammetry pipelines stall during tie-point generation, the bottleneck almost always sits in the feature detector configuration rather than hardware throughput.
 Resolving SIFT vs ORB performance degradation requires a systematic diagnostic approach that isolates descriptor collisions, geometric verification failures, and memory allocation spikes before they cascade into bundle adjustment divergence.
-This guide provides exact parameter matrices, validation routines, and fallback routing for Python-based alignment pipelines serving survey-grade mapping and infrastructure inspection workflows.
+This guide provides exact parameter matrices, validation routines, and fallback routing for Python-based alignment pipelines.

 Diagnostic Framework & Validation Gates

 Algorithm selection must be validated against measurable match quality metrics, not subjective visual inspection.
-A robust pipeline should enforce pre-alignment validation that quantifies keypoint density, descriptor distinctiveness, and geometric consistency.
 Implement a lightweight validation wrapper to intercept failing image pairs before they consume downstream compute cycles:

 import cv2